 - Impaired judgment and changes in priorities

-You will probably wonder why people would choose to get a Ritalin high.
+One may wonder why people would choose to get a Ritalin high?
 This can happen when looking at the side effects, let alone the symptoms of addiction.
 Ritalin increases dopamine in the brain.
-In fact, this is the same chemical that gives you the feeling of euphoria.
+In fact, this is the same chemical that gives the feeling of euphoria.
 They often use Ritalin to enhance performance, or simply recreationally.
 This is when Ritalin goes from ‘’use’’ to ‘’abuse’’.
-When you snort Ritalin, it has a similar effect to that of cocaine.
+Snorting Ritalin, it has a similar effect to that of cocaine.

 - The abuser to become disorientated

 - Apathy towards everyday life, family, relationships, work

 - The abuser to be delusional and paranoid

 - Noticeable weight loss and later even anorexia

 - Mania, obsession, followed by depression – bipolar-like symptoms

 - Changes in personal and social behavior which can diminish the abuser’s quality of life

 When a patient overdoses on Ritalin, it can be fatal.
 In addition, if any of the following symptoms appear, seek emergency help immediately if: